SnowflakePowered/shiratsu/spec.md

 * Adding a new **normalization rule** for serial numbers.
 * Any sufficiently small change to the schema as decided by the project maintainers.

-As of schema 2, releases of the Shiragame database are versioned by the schema version of the released database, and the Unix timestamp of its generation, in the form `X.XXXXXX`.
+As of schema 2, releases of the shiragame database are versioned by the schema version of the released database, and the Unix timestamp of its generation, in the form `X.XXXXXX`.
 A release is also identified by its unique UUIDv4.

-### Relationship of shiratsu version to Shiragame version
+### Relationship of shiratsu version to shiragame version
-Each MAJOR.MINOR version of the shiratsu application MUST generate a Shiragame database with the same MAJOR.MINOR schema version.
-Effectively, this means that Shiragame schema versions are tied to the shiratsu implementation.
+Each MAJOR.MINOR version of the shiratsu application MUST generate a shiragame database with the same MAJOR.MINOR schema version.
+Effectively, this means that shiragame schema versions are tied to the shiratsu implementation.
 In the case where this document and shiratsu differ, it should be considered a bug in the specification.

 ## Data Sources
-Currently, Shiragame sources data from DATs published by three *cataloguing organizations*.
+Currently, shiragame sources data from DATs published by three *cataloguing organizations*.

 * [No-Intro](https://www.no-intro.org/)
 * [Redump](http://redump.org/)
 * [TOSEC](https://www.tosecdev.org/)

-This MAY change in future releases of Shiragame.
+This MAY change in future releases of shiragame.

 ### Licensing
-The re-distribution of a release of the Shiragame database MUST be consistent with the licensing terms of the data sources used in the release.
+The re-distribution of a release of the shiragame database MUST be consistent with the licensing terms of the data sources used in the release.
 For all three data sources in use, re-distribution is common across the community and is not discouraged by the *cataloguing organizations* that publish the source DATs.
-However, since no license is clearly delimited for the re-distribution of said data, Shiragame is unable to provide a clear license for its distribution.
+However, since no license is clearly delimited for the re-distribution of said data, shiragame is unable to provide a clear license for its distribution.

 **However**, this specification document, and the shiratsu application are distributed under the terms of the MIT license.